GitLab CI for Drupal pipelines¶

 Rules, when the job should run:

-• the tests are enabled by $DISABLE_CI_TESTS != "1"
+- the tests are enabled by

-Update DB
+Update DB¶

 We start a docker image for php with the specifies versions:

 If the variable SKIPCONFIGIMPORT is no, a drush config-import gets executed as well.
-After that the UPDATE_DB_COMMAND gets called as well as a cache reset.

 The following jobs must run before successfully: